 Almost every client that I have worked with had the idea that kundalini is some sort of outside force that somehow has entered their body, where it wreaks havoc.
 But this view is not at all true.

-Kundalini is no more an outside force than was our sex drive that awakened at puberty.
+This energy is no more an outside force than our sex drive that was awakened at puberty.
 Both these enormous powers were within us as a dormant potential from birth and awaken at a certain point in time.

-The solution for all problems that constitute the kundalini syndrome is to embrace the kundalini energy as our own self and give up the idea of getting rid of it.
-Ultimately, kundalini is pure energy that can used for good or bad purposes.
+The solution for all problems that constitute the kundalini syndrome is to embrace the powerful energy as our own self and give up the idea of getting rid of it.
+Ultimately, we are dealing with pure energy that can be used for good or bad purposes.
 If we learn to channel this heightened energy into loving projects and spiritual development, we will be extremely happy and successful in the long-term.
 Most people benefit from the guidance of an experienced mentor to achieve this goal.

 Tara Springett is a fully qualified and licensed psychotherapist and Buddhist teacher who has specialised in working with people with kundalini syndrome.